 Sal Mineo – Knifed to death in the driveway behind his Los Angeles apartment.

-James Dean – Auto crash, soon after receiving speeding ticket
+James Dean – Auto crash, soon after receiving a speeding ticket

 Nick Adams – Paraldehyde, used in hospitals and associated with alcohol withdrawal

 Natalie Wood – Drowned.
 Known to be terrified of drowning.
 Ruled “accidental.”

 Oscar-winning actor George (All About Eve) Sanders, onetime husband of Zsa Zsa Gabor, offed himself by drugs and booze, not that unusual.
 What was unusual was his suicide note: Dear World, I am leaving because I am bored.
 I feel I have lived long enough.
 I am leaving you with your worries in this sweet cesspool — good luck.
 Love, George”

 Excluded from the list is the demise of 50’s blonde siren Jayne Mansfield.
 Rumors that she was decapitated in an auto accident have been proven untrue.
 The blonde “head” sighted by reporters turned out to be just her wig.

 While we are sure that our opinion is 100% correct, we know that we might have missed others.
 If you care to suggest your own (not your death, but the death of a celeb), please do so below.